Youth Training in Biathlon with the EcoAims camera based optic rifle.

 Biathlon Eco- Aim, non-projectile camera rifles are supplied for usage during lessons (price is included in the Biathlon program fee)

-A parent or responsible adult must be available on a rotational schedule to set up and take down the rifles, targets, mats and rifle blocks.
+A parent or responsible adult must be available to assist with set up and take down.

 The Eco-Aim camera rifles are a great training tool with a built in computer system allowing coaches to view the athletes sight target and breathing rhythms while also calculating timing and results.